Roguelazer/rust-syslog-rfc5424/README.md

 This tool supports serializing the parsed messages using serde if it's built with the `serde-serialize` feature.

 This library is licensed under the ISC license, a copy of which can be found in [LICENSE.txt](LICENSE.txt)

+The minimum supported Rust version for this library is 1.34.

 ## Performance